 The Supporters' Club is running a coach, which is free for Members.
 It leaves Kingfield at 1pm.
 Phone the Club Shop to book your place.

 Leave at Junction 8/9 of the M4 and follow signs for Maidenhead town centre.

 Go under the railway bridge, and follow the one-way system round to the first roundabout.
-Take the fourth exit, and take a left at the cinema along Broadway.
+Take the fourth exit, and take a left turn at the cinema along Broadway.
 Go down the hill, and the second road on the right is the car park.

 York Road is a short walk across the road.

+Trains run every quarter of an hour from Paddington and take about 40 minutes.
 York Road is a short walk from Maidenhead train station.
 Cross the one-way system and walk to the end of Bell Street.